 Are Electronic Signatures Legal in Nigeria?

-Under Nigerian Law, electronic signatures are legally binding, they are accepted in the court of law and safe for general business transactions.
+Under Nigerian Law, electronic signatures are legally binding, accepted in a court of law, and safe for general business transactions.

 According to section 17, subsection 1 (a) of the Cybercrimes (Prohibition and Prevention) Act, 2015: